 This part of the tutorial shows how to work with arbitrary data in Python in a completely unrestricted way.
-Although our examples use the Python language, the very same can be achieved using the R language.
+Although our examples use the Python language, the very same can be achieved using R or Julia.

 Before you start, you should have a basic understanding of the Python language.